The APPIC Post-Match Vacancy Service

 - Has been authorized to participate by her/his doctoral program.

-Please note that the AAPI Online service will NOT be used to submit applications to sites after Phase II of the Match is completed.
-Instead, applicants will submit application materials to sites via e-mail attachment.
-Applicants who participated in the APPIC Match have been given the ability to download a formatted copy of their AAPIs from the AAPI Online service, which can then be provided to sites that request them.
+Although all applications in the Post-Match Vacancy Service must include the students' AAPI Online applications, the AAPI Online service will NOT be used to submit or receive applications to sites after Phase II of the Match is completed.
+Instead, applicants will submit all application materials to sites as e-mail attachments, including a .pdf copy of the AAPI Online application.

 Training Directors who wish to announce vacant positions should submit an e-mail message to Dr. Greg Keilin at email@example.com with the information listed below in the order shown.
-The request must come from, or be accompanied by written authorization (e-mail is acceptable) from, the Training Director of the internship program as listed with APPIC and NMS.
-Vacancies will be posted within 24 hours of receipt (but usually much sooner).
+The request must come from, or be accompanied by, written authorization (e-mail is acceptable) from the Training Director of the internship program as listed with APPIC and NMS.
+Vacancies will be posted to the "current list of available positions" page on the APPIC web site within 24 hours of receipt (but usually much sooner).

 IMPORTANT: A list of positions left unfilled from Phase II of the Match will not be provided to applicants.
 Thus, applicants will have no way of knowing about your vacancy unless you submit this information.
 To avoid delays in posting, please include ALL of the information below in the order shown.